Primary Years Programme

 K2 Class (Meguro-campus only)

-This program is for children aged 1 and a half to 3 years old.
-We introduce the appropriate social skills for the children to settle in and get along with the others in a classroom environment.
+This class is for children aged 1.6 to 3 years old.
+Children in this age learn through play to develop social, thinking, communication, physical and self management skills.
+They are also engaged through a variety of indoor and outdoor hands-on activities.
 All subjects are introduced in this class and children are guided to be independent, self-motivated and a contributor.
 Children in our Toddler class learn through play, crafts, music and hands on.

 K3 & K4